 blood clots, an inherited blood-clotting disorder, or vein inflammation

-Talk with your doctor or nurse about your risks and health problems.
-They’ll help you to decide if the patch is right for you.
+Talk with your doctor or nurse about your health history.
+They can help you decide if the patch is right for you.

 What are the risks of the birth control patch?

-Even though the patch is very safe, using a form of birth control that has hormones can slightly increase your risk of certain health problems.
+Even though the Xulane patch is very safe, using a form of birth control that has estrogen can slightly increase your risk of certain health problems.
 These complications aren’t common, but they can be serious.
 They include heart attack, stroke, blood clots, and liver tumors.
 In very rare cases, they can lead to death.

-When you talk with your nurse or doctor about birth control, tell them about any medications you’re taking and any health problems you’ve had.
+When you talk with your nurse or doctor about birth control, tell them about any medicines you’re taking and any health problems you’ve had.

 There’s a very small chance that you can get pregnant even if you always use the patch correctly.
-If you do get pregnant and accidentally use the patch during the early part of your pregnancy, it won’t increase the risk of birth defects.
+If you do get pregnant and accidentally use the patch during the early part of your pregnancy, it won’t increase the chances of birth defects.

-It’s important to remember that for most people, the chance of having any of these problems while using the patch is really, really low.
+It’s important to remember that the chance of having any of these problems while using the birth control patch is really, really low for most people.
 In fact, pregnancy is more likely to cause serious health problems than the patch.
 Your nurse or doctor can help you figure out which birth control method will be safest for you.

 What warning signs should I know about?

 Most people on the patch won’t have any problems at all.
-But just in case, it’s good to know what the signs of a serious issue with the patch are.
+But just in case, it’s good to know what the signs of a serious issue are.